 In the Classroom

-Klodiana Kolomitro, Educational Developer in Queen's Centre for Teaching and Learning, supports educators in designing, planning, and reviewing their courses and academic programs through an equity and inclusivity lens.
-Klodiana collaborates with Queen's educators and shares resources on cultivating inclusive teaching and assessment practices that reflect the needs and aspirations of all students.
+Yasmine Djerbal, Educational Developer, Anti-Racism, and Inclusion in Queen's Centre for Teaching and Learning, supports educators in designing, planning, and reviewing their courses and academic programs through an equity and inclusivity lens.
+Yasmine collaborates with Queen's educators and shares resources on cultivating inclusive teaching and assessment practices that reflect the needs and aspirations of all students.
 Email: firstname.lastname@example.org

 Racialized and first-generation students can access financial support through the Ester Margaret Harrison Awards for Black Canadian Students, the renewable Ester Margaret Harrison Awards for Visible Minority/Racialized Students, and the Ester Margaret Harrison Award for First Generation Students.
 See the Student Awards website for further information.